Abhijeetbyte/StreamLog/README.md

 }
 ```
-Connect the board upload your sketch and turn on the serial monitor, you can also enable the timestamp feature of the Serial monitor.<br/>
+Connect the board upload your sketch and turn on the serial monitor.<br/>
-`delay` the duration of the interval, you can also leave it as 0
+Here `delay` is the duration of the interval, you can also leave it as 0

 <br/>

 ## Output 🚀

+You can also enable the timestamp feature of the Serial monitor, otherwise that column will be zero.<br/>
 Output on the Arduino **Serial** monitor, of an LDR connected as analog input.

 ```